Utkarsh-Karambhe/image-feature-detection/README.md

 ![SURF Default Results](results/surf_default.png)

 **Observations:**
-- With the default Hessian threshold of 400, SURF detected 812 keypoints in the first image and 896 in the second.
+- With the default Hessian threshold of 400, SURF detected 500 keypoints in the first image and also 500 in the second.
-- 264 good matches were found between the images.
+- 22 good matches were found between the images.
 - SURF was noticeably faster than SIFT while maintaining good matching quality.

 When increasing the Hessian threshold to 800: